1976 California State University, Fullerton massacre

-The California State University, Fullerton, massacre was an incident of mass murder committed by a custodian, Edward Charles Allaway (born 1939), on July 12, 1976, at California State University, Fullerton, in Fullerton, California, United States.
-It was the worst mass murder in Orange County until the 2011 Seal Beach shooting, in which eight people died.
+The California State University, Fullerton, massacre was a mass shooting committed by a custodian, Edward Charles Allaway (born 1939), on July 12, 1976, at California State University, Fullerton, in Fullerton, California, United States.
+Seven people were killed as a result.
+It was the deadliest act of mass murder in Orange County until the 2011 Seal Beach shooting, in which eight people died.

 Allaway had a history of violence and mental illness.
-He was diagnosed with paranoid schizophrenia and found insane by a judge after being convicted by a jury.
+He was diagnosed with paranoid schizophrenia and deemed insane by a judge after being convicted by a jury.
 He was initially imprisoned at Patton State Hospital under medical treatment.
-In 2016 he was transferred to Napa State Hospital.
+In 2016, the then-77-year-old was transferred to Napa State Hospital.

 Events

 The gunman, 37-year-old Edward Charles Allaway, was a custodian at the university's library.
-Armed with a .22 caliber semi-automatic rifle he purchased at a Buena Park Kmart, Allaway killed seven people and injured two others in the library's first-floor lobby and at the building's Instructional Media Center (IMC), located in the basement.
+Armed with a .22 caliber semi-automatic rifle he purchased at a Kmart in Buena Park, Allaway killed seven people and injured two others in the library's first-floor lobby and at the building's Instructional Media Center (IMC), located in the basement.
 Witnesses told investigators that Allaway's attack began shortly before 7 am, with some witnesses claiming the gunfire was like a machine gun in a movie, while others likened it to a "popping" noise.
 He reportedly chased down Deborah Paulsen and Donald Karges before killing them, and shot Bruce Jacobson after Jacobson attempted to subdue him with a metal statue.
 After shooting Seth Fessenden and Paul Herzberg, he took a service elevator down to the first floor and shot Frank Teplansky and left a visiting high school student unharmed.
 He then shot Stephen Becker before he ran out of bullets.

 An eyewitness who was a part of a high school program stated Allaway was agitated when he saw him.
 The eyewitness stated that he saw Allaway pass by him and another counselor who had gone into the hallway to investigate the noises.
 Allaway reportedly stated, "He doesn't belong here; he doesn't belong here." before aiming his rifle at the eyewitness and the other counselor.
 However, instead of firing at the two individuals Allaway lowered the gun and ran in the opposite direction, and soon after the two could hear more gunfire.

 Allaway fled the school campus, went to Hilton Inn Hotel a nearby hotel in Anaheim, where his former wife worked, and telephoned police to report his actions.
 He told them, "I went berserk at Cal State Fullerton, and I committed some terrible act.
 I'd appreciate it if you people would come down and pick me up.
 I'm unarmed, and I'm giving myself up to you."